Sigfried/Minerva/README.md

-# cassandra

-Chronological Analytics,

-Interactive PHisualization

-pandora?
-Phisual
-Analytics for Research
-Interactive

-visualization sandbox for ohdsi

-Minerva
+# Minerva

-Machine for
-Interactive
-'n'
-Exploratory
-Research through
+Machine for Interactive 'n' Exploratory Research through Visual Analytics

-Visual
-Analytics
+This is just sandbox/prototype code for ideas that will end up in OHDSI eventually.